paylike/binlookup/README.md

 This module uses the https://www.binlist.net service to return information about a card by it's BIN number.

-So far it only works in an environment with `XMLHttpRequest` support (browsers, not node or io.js).

-If you are looking for node support, please leave an issue, as I do not know yet whether that is an actual use case.

 ## What is a BIN?

 The BIN is the first 4-8 characters of a card number: `xxxx xxxx ...`.
 You can